DevTony101/vue-cli-plugin-clean/README.md

 - [Support for base components](#support-for-base-components)
 - [Additional prettier configuration](#prettier-configuration)

-Both of those features are **optional** but beware, the vue-cli service will try to add them by _default_.

-When the configurations are complete, the plugin will notify you about what files were created, modified or deleted.
+Both of those features are **optional** but beware, the vue-cli service will try to add them by _default_. when the configurations are complete, the plugin will notify you about what files were _created_, _modified_ or _deleted_.

 ### Using the BaseIcon component
 The `BaseIcon` component renders an svg element that is located on the `icons.svg` file.
 The way you add a new svg elements is by writing the following inside the `defs` tags: